 New Year's Eve in Reykjavik

 One of the biggest events on New Year's Eve is the fireworks set off around the capital.
-The most popular spots are Hallgrimskirkja church and Perlan.
+The most popular spots are Hallgrimskirkja Church and Perlan.

-The best vantage point is, without a doubt, Hallgrimskirkja church, the iconic church that overlooks the city.
+The best vantage point is, without a doubt, Hallgrimskirkja, the iconic church that overlooks the city.
 Though no matter where you are in the city, you're sure to get a decent show.
 If you want to be on the safe side, protective glasses are sold around the city in the lead-up to the night.

 Reykjavik also hosts a 6.2-mile (10-kilometer) run on New Year's Eve.
 The event is hugely popular among locals, and participants often dress up in costumes to win prizes.
 The race starts and finishes at Harpa Concert Hall.